Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 What is the function of the psyllium husk?

-When psyllium husks are taken in water, it expands and develops into it into a gel.
+When psyllium husks are taken in water, they expand and develop into it into a gel.
 The gel adds the bulk of your stool and also acts as a laxative that helps your bowel movements more quickly.

 Psyllium husk can also be utilized to treat diarrhea.
 This is due to the gel-like nature of psyllium husk may help in slowing the passage of food particles through the digestive system, which gives your body the time needed to take in the nutrition.